Athena

 Hi-Fi Prototype

-We incorporated areas of improvements identified during our usability tests to iterate on our mid-fi prototype and develop our final hi-fi prototype to demo during our case study presentation.
+We incorporated areas of improvements identified during our usability tests to iterate on our mid-fidelity prototype and develop our final hi-fidelity prototype to demo during our case study presentation.

 /05 Refine